|General Writing Tips|

 |.png||The Portable Network Graphics format supports up to 16 million colours.
 It is ideal for producing logos, and also flowcharts, presentations and illustrations (for example, screen captures).
 It is a better format than the .gif format.|

 |.jpeg||The Joint Photographic Experts Group format supports

 up to 16 million colours.
-Therefore, it is ideal for photographs
+It is ideal for photographs, where a

 |.gif||The Graphics Interchange Format supports up to 256 colours.
 Therefore, it is ideal for producing simple logos and/or greyscale flowcharts, where the number of different colours is relatively low.
 The format also supports animation.|

 |.bmp||Avoid this format in a document at all costs.
 These

 files are over-inflated and contain a lot of empty space; a bit

 cheese!
 If .bmp files are used, it is hightly probable that,